microsoft/CameraTraps/api/batch_processing/postprocessing/repeat_detection_elimination.md

 # Cleaning up the suspicious detections that were, in fact, real objects

-When the script finishes, you'll have a directory called something like `filtering_2019.10.24.13.40.45` inside the main directory you specified above.
+When the script finishes, you&rsquo;ll have a directory called something like `filtering_2019.10.24.13.40.45` inside the main directory you specified above.
 For example, using our running example:

 `c:\repeat_detection_stuff\filtering_2019.10.24.13.40.45`